GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Total it up.
 Most Nepali equity schemes land somewhere between 1.0% and 2.0% of AUM per year once everything is included.
-The Mutual Fund Regulations cap individual components, but the cumulative load is what matters to you.
+The Mutual Fund Regulations cap individual components, but the cumulative load is what hits your return.

 • Be wary of expense ratios that are missing or vague.
-SEBON requires disclosure; an evasive expense section usually points to other gaps.
+SEBON requires disclosure.
+An evasive expense section usually flags other gaps.

 5. Top holdings